RoberAgro/primer_open_cascade/docs/open_cascade_installation.md

 In order to compile OpenCascade we need to install three external libraries, namely: `Tcl`, `Tk`, and `FreeType2`.
 The rest of this section explains how to install these libraries in a step by step manner.
-You can also check the official instructions to install the third party libraries [here](https://www.opencascade.com/doc/occt-7.4.0/overview/html/occt_dev_guides__building_3rdparty_linux.html)
+You can also check the official instructions about how to install the third party libraries [here](https://www.opencascade.com/doc/occt-7.4.0/overview/html/occt_dev_guides__building_3rdparty_linux.html)